naszam/ants-review/README.md

 ## About
 Project created by Team MetaBounty for ETHTurin 2020 Hackathon.
 Research and Design by [Bianca Trovò](https://www.linkedin.com/in/bianca-m-trovo/)
-Smart Contract and Architecture by [Nazzareno Massari](http://nazzarenomassari.com)
+Smart Contracts and Architecture by [Nazzareno Massari](http://nazzarenomassari.com)